An autobiographical story

 Recognition of alternatives to the hierarchical (holarchical) way of thinking appears liberating and leads to a fuller and richer view of reality.
-It also changes human relationships and society because it entails a shift from a dogmatic insistence on one view to the tolerance of a plurality of views that can complement each other.
+It also changes human relationships and society because it entails a shift from a dogmatic insistence on one view to the tolerance of a plurality of views that can complement one another.

 Insistence on only one view to the exclusion of others often leads to exaggerated defensiveness and seriousness that we can witness in many debates from conflicts in personal relationships to ideological, religious and ethnic antagonisms within and between nations.
-Like Osho, I consider it a dis-ease.
 We can overcome it not only through the recognition of complementarity but also through a better sense of humour and laughter.

 Laughter, often called the best medicine, can be relaxing and liberating because when we laugh we cannot think at the same time and therefore we transcend the thinking mind that often is tensely preoccupied with the defence of its one-sided intolerant way of thinking (such as hierarchy (holarchy) – ha, ha).